digitalservicebund/remix-application-template/README.md

 The website is then available under http://localhost:3000

-If you want to include any additional files during the build that are not in the `app` or `public` directories you need to add them to the `.dockerignore` file.
+If you want to include any additional files during the build that are not in the `app` directories you need to add them to the `.dockerignore` file.

 The pipeline GitHub Action includes a job to build the Docker Image and push it to GitHub Packages.
 This job is currently deactivated.
 To enable it you need to remove the `&& false` from the end of the `if` predicate of the `build-and-push-image` job.